tadiusfrank2001/tadiushomelab/README.md

 ## Phase 1: Setting Up the Physical Layer for Virtualization

-The first phase involves physically preparing the Intel Mac mini for virtualization.
+The first phase involves physically preparing the 2018 Intel Mac Mini with 8GB RAM for virtualization.
 This includes:

 ### 💾 RAM Upgrade

 We upgraded the RAM on the Intel Mac mini from **8GB to 32GB** using Crucial RAM.
 This allows for smoother operation of multiple VMs and more efficient resource management.
+Two Crucial 16GB DDR4 3200 MHz (PC4-25600) SODIMM 260-Pin Memory sticks were manually installed.

 ### 🖥️ Headless Setup